Shermans Travel » Blog » Archive

 We’ve already offered you gift guides for all types of travelers.
 But with just a few days left before Christmas (and Chanukah already in the rear view mirror), I’m sharing a few more of my favorite pieces of gear, just in case you’ve been putting off all of your shopping until the last minute.
 Or, perhaps you’re anticipating a bevy of gift cards, checks, and cash stuffed in your stockings and need suggestions for how to spend them all in the new year.
 Whether you’re shopping for a friend, loved one, or yourself, this random assortment of great gear is sure to round out any traveler’s collection.

 Tretorn Skerry Vinter Boots ($75): Tretorn is known for its rubber rain boots, which are great.
 However, come winter, when rain turns to sleet and snow, you need more than rubber to keep yourself warm.
 The Skerry Vinter boots put a winter spin on the classic, by adding a faux fur lining to these brightly colored women’s boots.
 They’re 100 percent waterproof, warm, and comfortable for a day wandering the city shopping for a pair of gloves to match.
 They’re also stylish, durable, and affordable, at $75.
 Read more

-Use our Travel Search price comparison tool to find the lowest rates and travel deals on flights to Vail.
+See our Stowe, Vermont destination guide for more trip planning information, then use our Travel Search price comparison tool to find the lowest rates on return flights, packages, and more travel deals.

 Sign up for the Top 25 Newsletter